Phase one was all about building an integrated, end-to-end platform to offer connected, digital marketing services.

 He is acquiring businesses with a mix of cash (around 65% of the initial consideration) and equity along with an earn-out, usually over three years.

-With money in the bank and a reputation for not paying over the odds, there’s enough in the coffers to fund the short term deal flow.
+With money in the bank and a reputation for not paying over the odds, there’s enough in the coffers to fund the short-term deal flow.
+The group had cash balances of £3.1mln on 31 December 2017.

 The company has said it is comfortable doing four deals a year and it has the support of a pretty impressive roster of institutional investors (which includes Gresham House, Artemis and Schroders) if it wants to come back to the market to top up its cash pile.